 What is an English Roast

-An English roast comes from the cow’s shoulder.
+An English roast comes from the cow's shoulder.
 This hard-working muscle is an initially tough cut of meat that is perfect for braising and stews.
-As the English roast cooks it will slowly render into an exceptionally tender roast, with plenty of moisture from the rendering fat.
+Frankly, I strongly believe this is the best cut of meat for a pot roast.
+As the English roast cooks it will slowly render into an exceptionally tender pot roast, with plenty of moisture from the rendering fat.
 It is perfect for creating a memorable pot roast.

 - 1 tablespoon Kosher Salt